+SFTP allows you to perform some kinds of filesystem housekeeping.
 For instance, you can change the owner of a file on the remote system with:

-chown userID file
+- chown userID file

-Notice how, unlike the system "chmod" command, the SFTP command does not accept usernames, but instead uses UIDs.
-Unfortunately, there is no easy way to know the appropriate UID from within the SFTP interface.
+chmod command, the SFTP command does not accept usernames, but instead uses UIDs.
+Unfortunately, there is no built-in way to know the appropriate UID from within the SFTP interface.

-get /etc/passwd !less passwd
+- get /etc/passwd

-root:x:0:0:root:/root:/bin/bash daemon:x:1:1:daemon:/usr/sbin:/bin/sh bin:x:2:2:bin:/bin:/bin/sh sys:x:3:3:sys:/dev:/bin/sh sync:x:4:65534:sync:/bin:/bin/sync games:x:5:60:games:/usr/games:/bin/sh man:x:6:12:man:/var/cache/man:/bin/sh . . .
+Outputroot:x:0:0:root:/root:/bin/bash daemon:x:1:1:daemon:/usr/sbin:/bin/sh bin:x:2:2:bin:/bin:/bin/sh sys:x:3:3:sys:/dev:/bin/sh sync:x:4:65534:sync:/bin:/bin/sync games:x:5:60:games:/usr/games:/bin/sh man:x:6:12:man:/var/cache/man:/bin/sh . . .

-Notice how instead of giving the "!" command by itself, we’ve used used it as a prefix for a local shell command.
+! command by itself, we’ve used it as a prefix for a local shell command.
 This works to run any command available on our local machine and could have been used with the local